 Summary and conclusions

-Complex data visualisations through composite fertility lattice plots reveal a considerable degree of heterogeneity in the development of fertility trends over time both within and across geographic macro-regions.
-Fertility patterns reconstructed by combining data visualisations of age-specific and implied cumulative cohort fertility rates appear to reflect differences in the institutional, socio-economic, political, cultural and normative contexts, suggesting different pathways of transition to low fertility.
+Complex data visualizations through composite fertility lattice plots reveal a considerable degree of heterogeneity in the development of fertility trends over time both within and across geographic regions.
+Fertility patterns reconstructed by combining data visualizations of age-specific and implied cumulative cohort fertility rates appear to reflect contextual differences, suggesting different pathways of transition to low fertility.

 Among low fertility countries, we illustrated the cases of Italy and Spain versus East and West Germany.
-For Germany, it appears that replacement fertility levels were lost for cohorts born in the period preceding World War II, compared to Italy and Spain, where replacement fertility was loss for cohorts born in subsequent periods.
+For Germany, it appears that replacement fertility levels were lost for cohorts born in the period before World War II, compared to Italy and Spain, where replacement fertility was lost for cohorts born in subsequent periods.
 In line with other studies (Sobotka et al., 2011; Frejka, 2017), in East and West Germany fertility rates continued to steadily decrease across successive cohorts and they appear to have stabilised at levels between 1.30 and 1.50 children per woman.
-By contrast, Spain and Italy display signs for future cohorts of not being able even to achieve very low levels of cohort fertility (1.30 children per woman).
+Conversely, future Spanish and Italian cohorts may struggle to achieve even very low levels of fertility (1.30 children per woman).

-Notable exceptions in the HFD/HFC dataset are the cases of Norway and the USA which appear to have ‘lost’ and subsequently ‘recovered’ replacement fertility over time, by moving from earlier to more recent cohorts.
+Exceptions are Norway and the USA which appear to have ‘lost’ and subsequently ‘recovered’ replacement fertility over time.
 This is in line with previous studies (Shkolnikov et al., 2007; Burkimsher, 2017).
-Recuperation patterns may be due, among other factors, to the influence of immigrant fertility (for the USA, see Choi (2014); Fernández and Fogli (2006, 2009); for Norway, see Østby (2002) and for an alternative view, Tønnessen (2015)).
-In the case of Norway, sustained replacement fertility levels may also be explained by generous welfare provisions, in terms of childcare and parental leave, and the ideals of gender equality widely spread at the societal level (Kravdal, 2016).
+Recuperation patterns may be due, among other factors, to the influence of immigrant fertility (for the USA, see Choi (2014) and Fernández and Fogli (2009); for Norway, see Østby (2002)).
+In the case of Norway, sustained replacement fertility levels may also be explained by generous welfare provisions and the ideals of gender equality widely spread at the societal level (Kravdal, 2016).

-When comparing European English-speaking countries, the Republic of Ireland and Northern Ireland seem to have stabilised around replacement fertility.
-By contrast, England and Wales appears to sustain fertility levels of around 1.80 children per woman, whereas Scotland displays lower cohort fertility levels.
-Recent studies suggest that immigration may play a significant role in current UK fertility levels (Kulu, 2005; Tromans, Natamba and Jefferies, 2009; Dubuc, 2012; Robards and Berrington, 2016).

 Among East and South Asian countries, Japan features long-standing low fertility patterns, with earlier cohorts showing a high level of variability in high fertility and recent cohorts stabilising at very low fertility levels.
-Taiwan stands out for having witnessed the fastest transition to low fertility, moving from high to very low cohort fertility in the space of 15 years, whereas the Republic of Korea appears to have stabilised at higher cohort fertility levels.
-The fertility patterns among Asian countries may reflect different socio-economic, policy and cultural contexts (Straughan, Chan and Jones, 2009; Westley, Choe and Retherford, 2010; Suzuki, 2013; Fukuda, 2016; Gauthier, 2016; Lee and Lin, 2016).
+Taiwan stands out for having witnessed the fastest transition to low fertility, moving from high to very lowfertility in the space of 15 years, whereas the Republic of Korea appears to have stabilised at higher fertility levels.
+The fertility patterns among Asian countries may reflect contextual and policy differences (Westley, Choe and Retherford, 2010; Gauthier, 2016).

-The composite data visualisations which were presented as illustrative cases in this paper provide an initial basis intended to encourage further investigation in the development of different pathways of the transition to low fertility across ages, cohorts and countries.
-We hope that at-a-glance comparisons of these different analytical dimensions may contribute to help to formulate new research questions and hypotheses on the possible mechanisms underlying different fertility pathways.
+The composite data visualizations, presented as illustrative cases in this paper, provide an initial basis intended to encourage further investigation of different transition pathways to low fertility across ages, cohorts and countries.
+We hope that at-a-glance comparisons of these different analytical dimensions may help to formulate new research questions and hypotheses on the possible mechanisms underlying different fertility trends.

 References